We may earn commission from affiliate links →

-If you’re keen to tick Pamukkale off your Turkey bucket list, there are plenty of things you need to know, and thankfully, this guide is going to give you all the deets.
+If you’re keen to tick Pamukkale off your Turkey bucket list, there are plenty of things you need to know, and thankfully, this guide will give you all the deets.

 First things first, however, what on earth is Pamukkale?

 When you see a picture of the Pamukkale thermal pools landscape, you’ll be forgiven for experiencing a little confusion.
-It’s the middle of summer (probably), and all you’re seeing is a snowy white landscape.
+It’s the middle of summer (probably), and all you see is a snowy white landscape.

 Give yourself a minute to adjust because it’s not snow that you’re seeing.

-Located in the southwestern Turkish province of Denizli, Pamukkale is the site of the ancient city of Hierapolis, a Greco-Roman city that used to be bustling back in the day.
-This whole part of Turkey is packed with ruins from Greek times, and they’re certainly worth visiting.
+Located in the southwestern Turkish province of Denizli, Pamukkale is the site of the ancient city of Hierapolis.
+This Greco-Roman city used to be bustling back in the day.
+This whole part of Turkey is packed with ruins from Greek times worth visiting.